Updated Jan 2023

 Recommendations have also come in for a booster shot for the adenoviral vector vaccine AZD1222 Astra Zeneca in EU.
 In India booster shots (called precautionary dose) with Covishield and whole virus killed vaccine Covaxin have started initially for health/front line workers as well as for elderly and those with comorbidities, and now for all adults

-The booster shot could be of the same vaccine (homologous booster) or of a different vaccine than the primary shot (heterologous booster), with the latter showing better antibody response in studies.
+The booster shot could be of the same vaccine (homologous booster) or of a different vaccine than the primary shots (heterologous booster), with the latter showing better antibody response in studies.
 Heterologous booster shot is permitted in the US and EU.
-India has approved its vaccine Corbevax for heterologous booster shots.
+India has approved its vaccine Corbevax for heterologous booster shots across all vaccines.
+Covishield or Covaxin can be taken as a heterologous booster shot for those vaccinated with Sputnik V. Recently India approved its intranasal vaccine (iNCOVACC or BBV154) as a heterologous booster dose in adults.

 What is the timing of the booster vaccine shot?